 Plate tectonics is the slow, immense engine that has built and reshaped the planet over billions of years.
-While we often think of it in terms of earthquakes and volcanoes, its influence extends far deeper, directly into the story of human evolution and diversity.
-The physical barriers, climatic shifts, and resource distributions engineered by tectonic forces have created the distinct environments where different human populations adapted, isolated, and evolved.
-Understanding this connection reveals that the rich mosaic of global ethnic variation is not a random pattern, but a coherent response to a dynamic planetary surface.
+While often associated with dramatic phenomena such as earthquakes and volcanic eruptions, its influence extends far deeper, shaping the very environments where humans evolved and diversified.
+The physical barriers, climatic shifts, and resource distributions engineered by tectonic forces have created distinct ecological niches that fostered the adaptation, isolation, and evolution of different human populations.
+Understanding this intricate connection reveals that the rich mosaic of global ethnic variation is not a random pattern but a coherent biological and cultural response to a dynamic planetary surface.

 The Engine of the Earth: A Primer on Plate Tectonics